Outdoor Friendsgiving Table Decorating Ideas

 Pumpkin Decorations

-Large and small, pumpkins are the quintessential Thanksgiving decoration.
+Large and small, pumpkins are the quintessential Thanksgiving decorations.

-Add some mini pumpkins to the tabletop to complete the look.
+Add some mini orange and white pumpkins to the tabletop to complete the look.

 I prefer real pumpkins from the grocery store (Trader Joe’s has the best options in my area).
 But if you’d like something you can use year after year, then there are some pretty faux ones available.